Experience your vagus nerve through movement, touch, and imagery!

 Recommended props:

-- Mini Balls (you can order them here)
+Yoga bolster; Mini Balls (you can order them here); and yoga blanket

-Christa Rypins has had two drives in her life—figure skating and how to make sense of life.
+Christa Rypins is a certified 500-hour Kripalu yoga instructor, Level 4 Franklin Method Educator, and Certified Pilates Instructor.
+She has had two drives in her life—figure skating and how to make sense of life.
 She discovered yoga 33 years ago.
 While on tour with the Ice Capades, she heard about a place where they practiced “meditation in motion.”
 She didn’t know what that was, but knew she wanted to try it.

 When her tour was done she went to Massachusetts to check it out, and soon after changed her life and went to live in the ashram.
 A couple years later she became a yoga teacher.